-Animal trainers teach dogs, horses and marine animals to behave a certain way.
+Animal trainers teach dogs, horses, and marine animals to behave in a certain way.
 They prepare them for riding, security, performance, obedience or assisting people with disabilities.

 You can become a groomer by getting training through an apprenticeship.
 Alternatively, you may attend a two to 18-week program at a state-licensed grooming school.
 Certification is available but not required.
 Groomers and other nonfarm animal caretakers earned median annual wages of $21,010 in 2015.